alevani/ant_war_simulation/REPORT.md

 # 5. Robotic simulation

-The goal of using the collected and studied behaviour and apply them to robotic is to understand how things works together.

-Task allocation, high and low operating task with definition of such areas in the real restrained world, with real time world localisation to simulate pheromones trails.
+This section will be about describing and defining a limited set of collective behaviours which can be taken from ants to reaf life robot condition and environment.
+We will go through definitions of swarm in robotic and also taking a shot as to what are the requirements and limitations to implement such behaviours in real life.

 ## 5.1 Swarm robotic

 Swarm robotic is the art of collectively run a lot of robots to solve problems by forming complex structures and behaviors such as the one observed in nature.
-They are scalable systems made of simple.
+They are scalable systems made of simple ????

 Scalable systems, with many robots (often homogeneous)